-- In the Event Sounds section you can specify a default sound to be played for alarms. - Continuous sound on alarms Each policy may (in addition to the existing sound), have a continuous sound that plays until all alarms based on the given policy have been acknowledged.
-The sound (.wav) file will play continuously.
+- Musical Note icon Click the musical note icon to open the file location for the audio file you want to use.
+The audio file must be a PCM Wavefile. - Sound meter Responds to your voice or audio file ensuring that your client machine is registering sound correctly that will be heard through the remote camera's speakers. - In the Event Sounds section you can specify a default sound to be played for alarms. - Continuous sound Each policy (in addition to the existing sound) may have a continuous sound that plays until all alarms based on the given policy have been acknowledged.
 You must have the Play sound when an alarm occurs check box selected for any sound to play.
 If any existing sounds are being played, clearing the Play sound when an alarm occurs check box stops the sound.